duncanmcclean/simple-commerce/docs/upgrade-guide.md

 {{ /sc:cart }}
 ```

+### Medium: Removed 'Sales Widget'

+Simple Commerce v3.0 drops the Sales Widget which could optionally be added to your Control Panel Dashboard.
+It's now recommended to take advantage of the [Overview](/control-panel) page for this same (and more) functionality.

 ### Low: Gateway & Shipping Method fields (Automated)

 During the upgrade process, Simple Commerce added two new fields to your Order blueprint.
 A **Gateway** field and a **Shipping Method** field.
 These fields should hopefully be useful for your CP users to be able to see the gateway/shipping method that's being used for an order.